bioresestance/dotfiles/README.md

 - Enable `module.system.autoUpdate` in your system configuration to automatically run `nix flake update`, `nixos-rebuild switch`, and the configured home-manager switches once per day (first boot of the day, thanks to `Persistent=true`).
 - The module drops a script at `nix-flake-auto-update.service`/`.timer`, sends desktop notifications via `notify-send` by default, and rolls back `flake.lock` if a rebuild fails.
 - Git commits + pushes are handled automatically when the lockfile changes; push failures are reported in the notification but do not abort the update.
+- Git commits + pushes are handled automatically when the lockfile changes; `openssh` is bundled so Git can invoke your repo user's SSH remotes, and push failures are reported in the notification but do not abort the update.
 - Key knobs: `repoPath`, `repoUser` (run flake/git as the repo owner), `nixosTargets`, `homeManagerTargets`, `notification.user/command/icon` (run the notify command inside that user's session bus), `git.remote/branch`, `git.safeDirectories`, dirty-tree enforcement (`git.allowDirty`), and `timer` cadence.
 See `MODULES.md` for a complete example.
 - Check status/logs with: